Geh aus, mein Herz, und suche Freud

-"Geh aus, mein Herz, und suche Freud" ("Go forth, my heart, and seek delight") is a summer hymn with a text in German by theologian Paul Gerhardt written in 1653.
-It was first published that same year in the fifth edition of Johann Crüger's hymnal Praxis pietatis melica.
-It was sung to several melodies, the most popular one composed by August Harder, and later became a Volkslied in an abridged version.
+"Geh aus, mein Herz, und suche Freud" ("Go forth, my heart, and seek delight") is a summer hymn with a text in German by the theologian Paul Gerhardt, written in 1653.
+It was first published in the same year in the fifth edition of Johann Crüger's hymnal, Praxis pietatis melica.
+The hymn was sung to several melodies, with the most popular one composed by August Harder.
+Later, it became a Volkslied in an abridged version.

 The song was rendered into several English-language versions.
 A Swedish version became a popular graduation song.

 History

 Gerhardt wrote the poem in 1653, five years after the end of the Thirty Years' War.
-The text of originally fifteen stanzas of six lines each begins with admiration of God's creation, observed in gardens and in nature.
-The second part, beginning with stanza 9, reflects paradise as an even greater garden.
+The original text consists of fifteen stanzas, each comprising six lines.
+It commences with admiration for God's creation, as observed in gardens and nature.
+The second part, starting from stanza 9, depicts paradise as an even grander garden.

 The final two stanzas contain prayers: "... dass ich dir werd ein guter Baum" ("... that I become a good tree for you"); "Verleihe, daß zu deinem Ruhm ich deines Gartens schöne Blum und Pflanze möge bleiben" ("Grant that I may remain a beautiful flower and plant of your garden"); and "laß mich bis zur letzten Reis an Leib und Seele grünen" ("let me be green in body and soul until the final journey").

 The song was first published the same year (1653) in the fifth edition of Johann Crüger's hymnal Praxis pietatis melica.

 Many publications contain only stanzas 1 to 3 and 8.
 In the abridged version, the hymn became a Volkslied.